These fractures are typically treated through an anteromedial approach to remove any block to reduction and stabilize the fracture.

 Confirm anatomical reduction of the articular surface under direct vision.

-Insert a lag screw parallel to the physis, one in the epiphysis and one in the metaphysis.
+Insert a lag screw parallel to the physis in a standard manner.

 The reduction is performed through the anteromedial incision.
 The guide wires and screws, however, may be inserted percutaneously.